-- 1. The Owner and Contractor acknowledge and understand that the work to be performed under this contract is to be financed by a construction loan to be secured by a mortgage.
+- The Owner and Contractor acknowledge and understand that the work to be performed under this contract is to be financed by a construction loan to be secured by a mortgage.
 The terms of said loan are set forth in a Construction Loan Agreement between the Owner as a Borrower and RIHousing or another Construction Lender. - 2.
 Changes in the Drawings and Specifications or any terms of the Contract Documents, or orders for extra work that add or delete from the work which will result in any construction cost change, or will change design, may be effectuated only with the prior written approval of the Owner and RIHousing and under such conditions as RIHousing may establish.
 RIHousing will allow the following combined overhead and profit for additional work resulting from approved change orders:

 Note: All Change order requests must be submitted with itemized labor, materials, equipment and contract mark-ups for proper analysis.
+Mark-up on insurance is not allowed.
+Mark-up on bonds shall be limited to the percentage paid for the bond.